Hamra Street: Economy

 Before the Lebanese civil war, Hamra Street was known as Beirut's "Champs Elysées" as it was frequented by tourists all year round.
 Beirut's Piccadilly Theatre was one of the major theaters in the Middle East.
-Hamra Street is a first-rate commercial district which proudly displays the latest fads in fashion.
-It also hosts a good number of hotels, furnished apartments and coffee shops that cater to visitors and students from the nearby American University of Beirut, Lebanese American University and Haigazian University.

 Hamra no longer functions as the cosmopolitan bastion of sectarian Lebanon.
 The Lebanese civil war and the ensuing government regulation that enforced rent control on all of the buildings removed the neighborhood's elite, pre-war cachet.
-However, the neighborhood remains trendy and profitable because of:
+However, the neighborhood remains profitable because of: